StatCan/aaw/docs/en/1-Experiments/Kubeflow.md

 ## Configuring your server

-- You will get a template to create your notebook server. **Note:** the name must be lowercase letters with hypens. **No spaces, and no underscores.**
+- You will get a template to create your notebook server. **Note:** the name must be lowercase letters with hyphens. **No spaces, and no underscores.**

 - **You'll need to choose an image** You will probably want one of